unixarcade/mindscape/README.md

 ```

 Buy the books.
-Share the pages.
+Share the codex.
-Open the codex.
+Open the file.
-Let the little SVG circles glow.
+Send the little sigils into the world.

-## ✦ License / Use
+## ✦ Use / Attribution

-This is an art-code literary artifact by Matthew Kowalski / Luminosity.
+This is an art-code literary RPG artifact by Matthew Kowalski and Friends / Luminosity.

 Share links.
 Preserve attribution.